 39 After correcting for differences in sample size, we found no difference between Mirror and

 40 Parent journals in the number of countries in which lead authors were based.
-Howevet, after
+However, after

-41 accounting for the dominance of China and the USA we found that author diversity in
+41 accounting for the dominance of China and the USA we found that author diversity of

-42 Mirror journals was significantly lower than in Parent journals.
+42 Mirror journals was significantly lower than that of Parent journals.
 Most OA articles were

 43 written by authors in high-income countries; no articles in Mirror journals had first authors